CodeMat17/gdg_uyo_bootcamp_flutter_trippass/README.md

 # Next Update:::
 is to replace date and time inputs with date and time pickers and probably add validation to the ADD / UPDATE form.
+# Update:
+Date and Time textfields replaced with DataTimePicker

 A few resources to get you started if this is your first Flutter project: